-Setting up E-mail Parameters
+Setting up Email Parameters

-E-mail parameters need to be entered only if you wish to send automatic e-mail reports.
+Email parameters need to be entered if you wish to send automatic e-mail reports or to connect remotely to an Illuminator with your PC.

-To set up E-mail parameters, access the "Change Settings" page as described in "Setting up an Illuminator for the first time" earlier in this section.
+To set up E-mail parameters, access the "Change Setup" page as described in "Setting up an Illuminator for the first time" earlier in this section.

-Click on "Change E-mail settings".
+Click on "Change Email Settings".

 Fill in the form with details appropriate for your network.
 You will need to obtain this information from your network administrator or your mobile service provider.